Interior Design Trends: Spice up Your Home Decor for Fall

 Integrated Furnishing Elements

 A fashionable element emerging in kitchen design is a built-in dining table that seamlessly connects to the island.
-These tables typically rest at table height and is a simple way to create more open space for guests and loved ones to come together.
+These tables typically rest at table height and are a simple way to create more open space for guests and loved ones to come together.
 This feature can be designed with cabinetry at the base for additional storage or with a waterfall edge, adding a touch of modern flair.

 Similarly, you can incorporate the same concept into the primary bedroom.
 Designers are seeing beautiful bed frames with a headboard that doubles as an art piece.